rob-murray/ferver/README.md

 ## Description

-This is super simple ruby app to serve files over http
+This is super simple ruby app to serve files over http, useful as a basic file server to quickly share files

+Spec:

+* use http
+* provide a list of files as html and json
+* serve files as individual files
+* minimal config

 ## Contents